ballerina-platform/module-ballerinax-aws.s3/README.md

     ```shell
     $ ballerina install amazons3
     ```
-This adds the amazons3 module into the Ballerina home repository.
+This adds the `amazons3` module into the Ballerina home repository.

 ## Running Tests

-1. Create `ballerina.conf` file in `module-amazons3` with following configurations and provide appropriate value.
+1. Create `ballerina.conf` file in `module-amazons3` with the following configurations and provide appropriate value.

     ```
     ACCESS_KEY_ID="testAccessKeyValue"